 Sculpture in Piazza Municipio, Silent Hortense by Plensa in Naples.
-What is it and its meaning
+The meaning

 Piazza Municipio in Naples will host Silent Hortense, a monumental sculpture by the Catalan artist Jaume Plensa, known internationally for his works that reflect on human identity and the universal language of silence.
 The work will be exhibited outdoors, in the same space that has hosted installations by Michelangelo Pistoletto and Gaetano Pesce in the past.
 The initiative is part of the exhibition Contemporary Naples 2025, desired by the Municipality of Naples to strengthen the dialogue between art and public spaces in the city.